-All of us have significant preferences that we don’t consciously see or understand.
-Although we don’t intend it, these cognitive biases significantly impact the way we make decisions.
-Because most leaders are very confident people, we tend to underestimate or ignore the power these biases have in our lives.
+We all have significant preferences that we don’t consciously see or understand.
+Although we don’t intend it, these cognitive biases significantly impact our decisions.
+Because most leaders are very confident people, we tend to underestimate or ignore these biases’ power in our lives.
 This can be incredibly detrimental to our decision-making processes.

 What Is Cognitive Bias?

-To put it simply, a cognitive bias is an error in your way of thinking that affects the way you make decisions.
-We’re often not aware of these biases; in fact, they can strike when we feel most confident in our ability to decide fairly, which is why cognitive bias is sometimes referred to as “decision bias.”
+Simply put, a cognitive bias is an error in your way of thinking that affects how you make decisions.
+We’re often unaware of these biases; they can strike when we feel most confident in our ability to decide fairly, which is why cognitive bias is sometimes called “decision bias.”

 According to some theorists, more than one hundred types of cognitive biases have been identified.
 There may be many types of biases in decision-making that leaders should be aware of, but here are seven that are crucial to know.